 The lion began to chase the deer, but he kept running and running, yet he could not catch the deer.
 The deer ran faster and soon the lion gave up, panting with his tongue hanging out and his stomach grumbling.

 “Maybe I should just eat the hare,” said the lion.
 “Such a shame that I have to settle for such a small meal” he huffed.
 But all the commotion and running had woken up the hare, who had run off by the time the lion came looking for him.
 Now the greedy lion was left hungry.

 One day, a lion and a wild boar approached a small stream, wishing to drink water from it.
 However, there was only enough space for one animal to drink from.
 As they both arrived at the stream, they began to argue and fight over who would drink first.

 The lion charged at the boar with his big claws, while the boar bucked him with his tusks.
 They continued to fight for a spot by the stream when a vulture began to circle above their head.
 The vulture was waiting for one of them to kill the other so that the vultures can feed on them.

 Soon the lion and the boar realized that they were being watched by the vultures.
 Both of them stopped fighting.
-“If we continue to fight, we will become food for the vultures” said the lion, and the boar agreed.
-From that point onwards they stopped fighting and became best friends.
+“If we continue to fight, we will become food for the vultures,” said the lion, and the boar agreed.
+From that point onward they stopped fighting and became best friends.

 The Lazy Donkey